-Not specifically, but Tapestry has historically been useful to students with special needs because of its scalability and eclectic approach.
+Not specifically, but Tapestry has historically been beneficial to students with special needs because of its scalability and eclectic approach.

-It has also been recommended by a group for gifted students.
+A group has also recommended it for gifted students.

 Do parents need to purchase any extras, supplements, or additional books?